Skip to main content

 How much does it cost to build an EdTech app?

-$30K-$50K for a functional MVP with auth, video playback, quizzes, and payments.
-A full-featured education platform with live streaming, AI-powered adaptive learning, and gamification runs $80K-$150K over 12-18 months.
-Infrastructure adds $400-$4,200/month depending on user count — HolonIQ reports the average EdTech startup spends 35% of seed funding on product development.
+Plan on $30K-$50K for a working MVP with auth, video playback, quizzes, and payments.
+A full education platform with live streaming, AI-powered adaptive learning, and gamification runs $80K-$150K across 12-18 months.
+Infrastructure adds another $400-$4,200/month depending on user count.
+For context, HolonIQ reports the average EdTech startup puts 35% of its seed funding into product development.

 Is Flutter good for EdTech apps?

 Yes.
-We chose Flutter for this project and would choose it again.
-A single Dart codebase covered iOS and Android, saving roughly 40% versus maintaining two native teams.
-Performance on low-end Android devices — critical when your users are students — hit 60fps after deferred component optimization.
-The BLoC pattern kept state management clean across 200+ screens.
+We chose Flutter here and we'd choose it again.
+One Dart codebase covered both iOS and Android, which saved us roughly 40% against running two native teams.
+Performance on low-end Android phones, and that's critical when your users are students, hit 60fps once we'd done the deferred component work.
+BLoC kept state management clean across 200+ screens.

 How long does it take to build an education platform?

-MVP with core features: 10-14 weeks.
-Full platform with live streaming, adaptive quizzes, and gamification: 6-9 months.
-The biggest timeline variable isn't code — it's the content pipeline and instructor onboarding.
-We've seen launches delay by 8 weeks because course content wasn't ready, even though the app was.
+An MVP with the core features takes 10-14 weeks.
+A full platform with live streaming, adaptive quizzes, and gamification runs 6-9 months.
+The thing that actually moves your timeline usually isn't the code.
+It's the content pipeline and getting instructors onboarded.
+We've watched launches slip 8 weeks because the course content wasn't ready, even though the app already was.

 What tech stack is best for a learning management system?

-Flutter for mobile, Next.js for web, Node.js with Express for the API layer, PostgreSQL for relational data, Redis for caching and real-time leaderboards, and CloudFront as the video CDN.
-This exact stack handles 250K+ daily active users at $4,200/month in infrastructure.
-Agora SDK works well for live classes under 500 concurrent viewers.
+Our pick: Flutter for mobile, Next.js for web, Node.js with Express on the API layer, PostgreSQL for relational data, Redis for caching and real-time leaderboards, and CloudFront as the video CDN.
+That exact stack handles 250K+ daily active users on $4,200/month of infrastructure.
+Agora SDK does the job nicely for live classes under 500 concurrent viewers.

 Can you build an EdTech app for under $50K?

 Yes, as an MVP.
-For $30K-$50K you'll get: authentication, course catalog, video playback via HLS, basic quiz engine, and Razorpay or Stripe payment integration.
-You won't get live streaming, AI-powered adaptive learning, or gamification — those come in phase 2.
-Statista values the global EdTech market at $185 billion in 2025, so the investment pays back quickly with the right content.
+For $30K-$50K you get authentication, a course catalog, video playback over HLS, a basic quiz engine, and Razorpay or Stripe payments.
+What you won't get yet is live streaming, AI-powered adaptive learning, or gamification.
+Those land in phase 2.
+Statista values the global EdTech market at $185 billion in 2025, so with the right content the investment tends to pay back fast.

 How do you scale an EdTech platform beyond 100K users?

-Three moves: First, shift all recorded video to a CDN like CloudFront or Cloudflare — this alone cut our bandwidth costs by 90%.
-Second, add a Redis caching layer for session data, leaderboards, and quiz scoring to take pressure off PostgreSQL.
+Three moves did it for us.
+First, push all recorded video onto a CDN like CloudFront or Cloudflare.
+That one change cut our bandwidth costs by 90%.
+Second, add a Redis caching layer for session data, leaderboards, and quiz scoring so PostgreSQL stops carrying it all.
 Third, set up database read replicas.
-Our infrastructure cost went from $400/month at 10K users to $4,200/month at 250K — a 10x cost increase for 25x more users.
+Our infrastructure went from $400/month at 10K users to $4,200/month at 250K, a 10x cost bump for 25x the users.

 GET STARTED